 The download statistics of each document can be viewed from the full display of each respective document.
 The figure relates to the absolute download frequency of a document since it went online and further access figures are given for a selected month and a selected year.
 The average download rate of all documents that have been uploaded onto pedocs by the end of the given period is also listed.

-Until late 2014, assessments were entirely based on our own statistics.
+The assessments is entirely based on our own statistics.
 The access rates listed here are not suitable for comparison with other document servers.
 But they merely allow for comparing the statistical relevance of a particular document on pedocs with other documents also provided by this server.

-All of the metadata are made available to other service providers via a standardised interface according to the “Protocol for Metadata Harvesting” of the Open Archive Initiative (OAI-PMH 2.0) (Basic URL for pedocs: http://www.pedocs.de/oai2/oai2.php).
+All of the metadata are made available to other service providers via a standardised interface according to the “Protocol for Metadata Harvesting” of the Open Archive Initiative (OAI-PMH 2.0) (Basic URL for pedocs: https://www.pedocs.de/oai2/oai2.php). peDOCS is listed as a Data Provider in the Open Archive Initiative.
 Except for the abstracts, pedocs metadata are subject to the Creative Commons Licence CC0 1.0.
 Therefore, they can be freely used by third parties without naming the source.